PyWiCh/PyWiCh/index.md

-## Welcome to PyWiCh, The Python wireless channel simulator.
+## Welcome to PyWiCh, The Python Wireless Channel simulator.